Taming Our Trauma

 Vision:

-Taming Our Trauma is an art-science fusion model, with the aim to develop special communication structures
+Taming Our Trauma is an art-science fusion model, with the aim to develop special communication structures and organizational culture by integrating the principles of trauma-informed organizations and trauma-informed care

 into performing arts.